MaxBittker/MaxBittker.github.io/src/pages/making-sandspiel/index.md

 ### Update Function

-The most important pieces of code in the game are the set of functions, one per element type, that define how each particle interacts with its neighbors each frame.
+The most important pieces of code in the game are the set of functions, one for each type of element, that define how particles of that type interact with their neighbors each frame.
 Theoretically, you could delete these functions (which live in [species.rs](https://github.com/MaxBittker/sandspiel/blob/master/crate/src/species.rs) ) and write a new set that transform the game into a cellular automata simulator for some other system, such an ant farm, a petri dish, a city-scape, a paint canvas, an aquarium, or an abstract fractal playground.

 Here's an example of how one of our elements is defined: